Francesca Marie Smith

 Francesca Marie Smith (born March 26, 1985) is an American actress known for voicing Helga Pataki on the Nickelodeon animated television series Hey Arnold!.
 She is also known for voicing multiple characters on Disney's Recess, most notably as Ashley B. and Swinger Girl, among others.

 Personal life

 Smith studied at Pepperdine University, graduating in 2008.
 She obtained a Ph.D. from USC Annenberg in 2021.

 On March 27, 2019, Smith stated that she had been diagnosed with relapsing-remitting multiple sclerosis via Twitter (now X).

-On April 12, 2024, Smith was admitted to the Keck Hospital as a result of a major relapse effect of MS (similar to a stroke) and stated that she was unable to walk, speak and even unable to eat solid foods for three weeks, while also having trouble breathing.
+On April 12, 2024, Smith was admitted to the Keck Hospital as a result of a major relapse effect of MS (similar to a stroke) and stated that she was unable to walk, speak and even eat solid foods for three weeks, while also having trouble breathing.
 Thus, she set up a fundraiser called *FrancescaAndHerMSJourney to help her recovery.